 With larger parts comes the need for high material removal rates.
 Utilizing large tooling, such as CAT 50 or HSK 100, the need could be met if the machine was rigid and stable.
 The machines grew in weight to support this, and spindles were large with multiple gears and low maximum RPM’s available.
 Advancements in mechanical design were necessary to maintain the rigidity with less mass and increase material removal rates with higher RPM spindles.

-Those advancements are the highlights of the design of the Takumi H series machines.
-The Takumi bridge mill has been designed to support the latest in tool technology, material removal strategies of modern CAM systems, and the advanced control features included in the FANUC 31i-MB CNC control package, which means it increases profitability for shops that are making large sized parts.
+Those advancements are the highlights of the design of the Takumi H series CNC machines.
+The Takumi double column CNC mill has been designed to support the latest in tool technology, material removal strategies of modern CAM systems, and the advanced CNC control features included in the FANUC 31i-MB CNC control package, which means it increases profitability for shops that are making large-sized parts.

-Due to the changes in mechanical design and tooling, certain benefits inherent to the design of the bridge mill became evident When compared to “C-Frame” machines.
-Bridge machines are heavier and vibration has less effect on part finish.
-Faster axis motion is possible because the geometry of the Z axis is not effected by the weight inertia of the large table loads.
+Due to the changes in mechanical design and tooling, certain benefits inherent to the design of double-column CNC machines became evident, when compared to “C-Frame” CNC machines.
+Double column machines are heavier and vibration has less effect on part finish.
+Faster axis motion is possible because the geometry of the Z-axis is not affected by the weight inertia of the large table loads.

-The table on the Takumi bridge mill can be better supported by wider placement of the ways because of the large width of the base,which eliminates table pitch that is found on C-frame vertical machines.
+The table on the Takumi CNC double column machining center can be better supported by wider placement of the ways because of the large width of the base, which eliminates table pitch that is found on C-frame CNC machines.

-Due to the design of the Takumi bridge mill, the table can be lower,and the machinist has easy access to the spindle since one axis is now traversing overhead.
-Wide access doors and well designed, full enclosures make part and tool loading easier from floor level.
+Due to the design of the double-column machine, the table can be lower, and the machinist has easy access to the spindle since one axis is now traversing overhead.
+Wide access doors and well-designed, full enclosures make part and tool loading easier from floor level.

-The geometry of the machine is stable with a double column, compared to the single column design.
+The geometry of the machine is stable with a double-column, compared to the single-column design.
 Small changes in leveling due to settling or environmental changes are amplified by the C-frame column.
-When the column moves, the Z axis geometry changes, which causes accuracy and straightness problems.
-Since the double column geometry is established when the machine is built, it isn’t affected by changes in leveling.
+When the column moves, the Z-axis geometry changes, which causes accuracy and straightness problems.
+Since the double-column geometry is established when the CNC machine is built, it isn’t affected by changes in leveling.